 Where is the Department of Political Science located?

-The Department of Political Science is located on the 4th floor of Oak Hall.
-Political science faculty and graduate students have offices on the 3rd and 4th floors of Oak Hall.
-The main office is in Oak 409.
+The Department of Political Science is located on the 4th floor of Herbst Hall.
+Political science faculty and graduate students have offices on the 3rd and 4th floors of Herbst Hall.
+The main office is in Herbst 409.

 When is the Department office open?